paulorobertovrc/neurobit/fichamentos/neural-networks-and-learning-machines-simon-haykin/_introduction.md

 Duas regras são comumente aceitas, as quais, particularmente a segunda, contribuem significativamente para a diminuição do número de parâmetros livres da rede:

->1. *Restringir a arquitetura da rede* pelo uso de conexões locais conhecidas como campos receptivos (*receptive fields*); e
+>"1. *Restringir a arquitetura da rede* pelo uso de conexões locais conhecidas como campos receptivos (*receptive fields*);" e
->2. *Restringir a escolha de pesos sinápticos* através do uso de compartilhamento de pesos.
+>"2. *Restringir a escolha de pesos sinápticos* através do uso de compartilhamento de pesos."
 (LECUN ET AL., 1990 apud HAYKIN, 2001, p.
 54)

 O termo **campo receptivo** diz respeito ao **limiar de excitação** a partir do qual os dados de entrada são capazes de influenciar a saída do neurônio, isto é, à **sensibilidade a estímulos** do neurônio ou da conexão sináptica.
 Já o compartilhamento de pesos sinápticos é tão somente o que seu próprio nome sugere.
 Nesse sentido:
->The receptive field of a neuron is defined as that region of the input field over which the incoming stimuli can influence the output signal produced by the neuron.
+>"The receptive field of a neuron is defined as that region of the input field over which the incoming stimuli can influence the output signal produced by the neuron.
 The mapping of the receptive field is a powerful and shorthand description of the neuron’s behavior, and therefore its output.
-To satisfy the weight-sharing constraint, we merely have to use the same set of synaptic weights for each one of the neurons in the hidden layer of the network.
+To satisfy the weight-sharing constraint, we merely have to use the same set of synaptic weights for each one of the neurons in the hidden layer of the network."
 (HAYKIN, 2009, p.
 30)

 Uma rede implementada com essas características é denominada **rede convolucional (*convolutional network*)**.